York Castle: Clifford's Tower

 The new castle needed constant investment to maintain its quality as a military fortification.
+There was originally a chapel, which had a new lead roof put on it in 1312.
 Winter floods in 1315–16 damaged the soil at the base of the motte, requiring immediate repairs.
+Further repairs were carried out in 1360-65, to fix cracks in the masonry.
 Around 1358–60, the heavy stone keep again suffered from subsidence and the south-eastern lobe cracked from top to bottom.
 Royal officials recommended that the keep be completely rebuilt, but, instead, the lobe was repaired at a cost of £200.
 (Note: Comparison of medieval financial figures with modern equivalents is notoriously challenging.
 For comparison, this sum corresponds to the £200 a year average income of a baron during this period.)

+Edward I gave wide-reaching powers to the sheriff of Yorkshire for enforcing law and order in the city of York, and the sheriffs established their headquarters in Clifford's Tower during his reign (1272 to 1307).

+The keep was neglected through the 15th and 16th centuries, and the upper portion was demolished in 1596 by a gaoler in order to sell the stone (when it was first referred to by its current name).
+The tower was garrisoned by Royalists in 1642-3, damaged during a siege in 1644 and repaired in 1652.
+After an explosion in 1684 badly damaged it, the keep was abandoned.
+By the 18th century it was a feature in a large private estate, until being becoming part of a new prison in 1825.
+Restoration work was undertaken in 1902-3, 1915, 1920-23 and 1936.